 The data availability statements accompanying 4101 preprints, registered on medRxiv between 25th June 2019 and 1st May 2020, were extracted from the medRxiv preprint repository on the 26th May 2020 and were categorized according to the categories in Table 1.
 Inter-rater reliability was high (Cohen’s Kappa = 0.98; “almost perfect agreement”).

-Of the 4101 preprints, 163 (4%) in Category 0 (“Not applicable”) were excluded following coding, leaving 3938 remaining records.
-Of these, 911 (23.1%) had made their data available as per the criteria in Table 1.
+Of the 4101 preprints, 163 (4.0%) in Category 0 (“Not applicable”) were excluded following coding, leaving 3938 remaining records.
+Of these, 911 (23.1%) had made their data open? as per the criteria in Table 1.
 The distribution of data availability statements across the categories can be seen in Figure 1.
-379 (9.2%) preprints had been subsequently published, and of these, only 159 (42%) had data availability statements that we could categorize.
-4 (2.5%) records in Category 0 (“Not applicable”) were excluded, and of the 155 remaining, 59 (38.1%) had made their data available as per our criteria.
+379 (9.2%) preprints had been subsequently published, and of these, only 159 (42.0%) had data availability statements that we could categorize.
+4 (2.5%) records in Category 0 (“Not applicable”) were excluded, and of the 155 remaining, 59 (38.1%) had made their data open? as per our criteria.

 Figure 1: Distribution of the data availability statements of preprinted and published records by category.
 The categories from Table 1 are presented on the X-axis.